-oh! the joy I get from sowing seeds...
+oh! the joy of sowing seeds...

 I recently spent the day in Somerset at the wonderful market garden belonging to Charles Dowding, the no-dig guru.
 I was there for his day course - a quick romp through masses of detail and loads of tips about how to get the most from growing veg and flowers the no-dig way.
 My veg and cut flower beds are ready and waiting; all cardboarded and manured and it was brilliant to hear all his thoughts and confirm what I did and didn’t know.